-- 38. There was a significant shift in sawn hardwood trade away from the UNECE region and towards emerging economies during the global financial crisis.
+36. There was a significant shift in sawn hardwood trade away from the UNECE region and towards emerging economies during the global financial crisis.
 This trend slowed in 2013 as demand in the UNECE region began to recover.
-Total apparent consumption of sawn hardwood in the UNECE region was 31.5 million m3 in 2013, a 5.1% increase compared with 2012.
-The increase in consumption in 2013 followed two years of decline and was driven primarily by rising demand in the US. - 39.
+Total apparent consumption of

+- sawn hardwood in the UNECE region was 31.5 million m3 in 2013, a 5.1% increase compared with 2012.
+The increase in consumption in 2013 followed two years of decline and was driven primarily by rising demand in the US. - 37.
 Sawn hardwood production increased in North America and the CIS in 2013 but declined in Europe, due mainly to log shortages in parts of eastern Europe.
-The 2012 downturn in imports in the UNECE region continued into 2013, but at a slower pace.
-After four years of increase, exports in the UNECE region stabilized in 2013.

-- 40. European consumption and production of sawn hardwood fell by about 4% in 2013, to 12.6 million m3.
-Declining consumption was due partly to a lack of supply as hardwood was diverted to more active markets in North America and emerging economies. - 41.
+The 2012 downturn in imports in the UNECE region continued into 2013, but at a slower pace - 38.
+European consumption and production of sawn hardwood fell by about 4% in 2013, to 12.6 million m3.
+Declining consumption was due partly to a lack of supply as hardwood was diverted to more active markets in North America and to emerging economies. - 39.
 Apparent consumption of sawn hardwood increased by 12% in the CIS in 2013, to 2.1 million m3.
 Production increased by 2%, to 3.1 million m3, while exports declined by 11.8%.
 Imports increased by 12.8% in 2013, but from a very low base.
-In the Russian Federation the increase in sawn hardwood consumption was 16.5%, driven by rising residential construction. - 42.
+In the Russian Federation the increase in sawn hardwood consumption was 16.5%, driven by rising residential construction. - 40.
 North American sawn hardwood consumption increased by 11.9% in 2013, to 17.0 million m3.
 Low mortgage rates, an improved job market and higher consumer confidence bolstered home sales.
 North American sawn hardwood production increased by 11.4%, to 19.5 million m3, due to rising domestic consumption and exports.
 Although US production stepped up again in the first half of 2014, several factors may begin to moderate the pace of growth.
-Profitability in the hardwood processing sector has fallen because high-margin "grade sawnwood" markets declined more than low-margin "industrial sawnwood" during the global financial crisis.
+Profitability in the hardwood processing sector has fallen in part because highmargin "grade sawnwood" markets declined more than low-margin "industrial sawnwood" during the global financial crisis. - 41.
+COFFI forecasts that the production of sawn hardwood is expected to increase in the UNECE region at an annual rate of 1.7% in 2014 and 0.7% in 2015, with a subregional breakdown as follows: Europe +1.7% in 2014 and +0.4% in 2015; CIS +6.5% in 2014 and +3.0% in 2015; and North America at +0.9% in 2014 and +0.5% in 2015.